 Through officer-initiated requests, Angels on Patrol moves families from crisis to stability by securing safety, providing emergent basic needs and connection to long-term community resources.

-Angels on Patrol also supports officer-run Youth Enrichment leadership programs and support.
+Angels on Patrol also supports officer-run Youth Enrichment leadership programs and activities.

-Angels on Patrol has no waiting list, and service to the officer and person in need is promptly responded to and delivered.
+Angels on Patrol has no wait list and NO red tape.
+Service to the officer and person in need is promptly responded to and delivered.
+Emergencies don't just happen between 8am-5pm, Monday through Friday, that is why AoP ensures officers have 24/7 support.

 A School Resource Officer formed a bond with a 12-year-old girl in a wheelchair.
 The young lady and her family were involved in a car crash that left her paralyzed from the waist down when she was six.
 The family was unable to provide her with physical therapy that may have offered her the opportunity to walk again.